By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Maori Totem standing in front of hot spring.
 Australia

 Why are hot springs such revered places?
 Is it the water's high mineral content and subsequent healing properties?
 The mind-blowing scenery that often accompanies their location?
-Or maybe it's simply the awe-inspiring event of hot water bubbling up from the ground.
-Whatever it might be, hot springs still hold profound spiritual significance worldwide.
+Or, maybe, it's the awe-inspiring event of hot water bubbling up from the ground.
+Whatever it might be, famous hot springs still hold profound spiritual significance worldwide.
+The following are some of the best destinations to explore hot pools while cruising the world.

-Across the Pacific Ocean, the native Khoi people of South Africa have long known about the healing properties of the Caledon hot springs.
+Across the Pacific Ocean, the indigenous Khoi people of South Africa have long known about the healing properties of the Caledon hot springs.
 Caledon is one of the rare hot springs not heated by a nearby volcano.
 Instead, an underground river travels at tremendous pressure through heated rocks more than a mile down.
-The waters are rich in minerals like iron, manganese, and silica and are surprisingly free of organic matter.
-Samples of Caledon's springs won the 1893 Chicago World Fair's prize for one of the world's top-quality mineral waters.
+The waters are rich in minerals like iron, manganese and silica, and are surprisingly free of organic matter.

 Sea Hell hot spring in Beppu, Japan